oliviagallego/TesaHealth/docs/Step_1-Mockups+ER_Diagram/README.md

 There are three main roles in the system: **Patient**, **Clinician**, and **Admin**.
 Each of them has different screens and actions.
+A single user account can have one or more of these profiles.
+The login dropdown simply lets the user choose which profile they want to access at that moment.

 ### How